amorales187/DH150-MarinaSouliman/README.md

 If you click on the Vets for American Ideals, it takes you to a new webpage for a different organization.
 This is misleading to the user as it’s placed with other elements of the website. **(3)**

+An issue with the user control and freedom heuristic can be seen with links that exit out of the webpage without the user expecting it to do so.
+Having the link open in a new window might be beneficial in giving the user more freedom with going back and forth between the webpages.

 <img src="./FreedomViolation.png">

 ### 4: Consistency and Standards
 At the bottom of the webpage there is a sign up button next to the asylum and donate button.
-Sign up buttons are typically on the top right corner and it would probably be more visible to the user if it was there. **(2)**
+Sign up buttons are typically on the top right corner and it would probably be more visible to the user if it was there.
+This is inconsistent with the conventions of most websites and probably decreases the likelihood for a user to find the appropriate button. **(2)**

 <img src="./consistency.png">

-The sign up button and the Take action button are both third on that list of buttons which may confuse the user that they are the same action when in fact they are not. **(3)**
+Furthermore, there are inconsistencies within the website itself.
+The sign up button and the Take action button are both third on the list of buttons shown below.
+This may confuse the user that they are the same action when in fact they are not.
+They should keep it consistent  **(3)**

 <img src="./takeaction.png">
 <img src="./signup.png">